olaf-dh/docker-symfony/README.md

 ```console
 jdoe@host:/home/jdoe/projects/app $ make symfony-install
 ```
-When there exist a project already copy and paste the files/folders into the app directory and run:
+When there exist a project already create a directory app and copy and paste the files/folders into the app directory and run:

 ```console
 jdoe@host:/home/jdoe/projects/app $ make composer-install